hacks-guide/Guide_Wii/docs/nand-backup.md

 :::

-::: details Uploading NAND Backup to Dolphin Emulator
+::: details Importing NAND Backup to Dolphin Emulator

 Your NAND backup can be utilized in Dolphin Emulator, if you choose to do so.